qiboteam/vqe-sun/README.md

 - `quspin_functions.py`: functions used for the exact diagonalization in Quspin language.

 - `/data_vqe`: folder where the data will be saved in.
+Example of data used in entropy plots.

 ---